Sebasssssss/BackgroundRemoval/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+## Credits

+This project was inspired by the tutorial series by [midudev](https://github.com/midudev) on YouTube.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).